FeatureBaseDB/infrastructure/azure-terraform/README.md

 subdirectory contains terraform and ansible files for deploying and configuring "ops".
 Part of the configuration process is pulling this repository on to ops so that you may run the rest of these instructions from there.

+Some general notes:

+Both ops and pilosa terraform files support a "prefix" which you can use to differentiate deployments - if multiple people try to deploy with the same prefix, things will fail, so it's recommended that you set this to something unique to you when you're deploying shortlived infrastructure.
+You can do this by specifying a var file when doing terraform apply with the `-var-file` option.
+See example.vars for a, uh, example.

 ## ops